1. The market has really picked up in recent years — why is this?

 4. Which distilleries or brands have seen the biggest price rises in recent years?

 The Macallan has always been a collector’s favourite, as there are many examples of older bottlings which carry significant value and which have seen prices increase steadily over the last decade.
 Macallan also releases the highly prized Fine and Rare series of library stock from notable years like 1926, 1938 and 1946.

 In recent years older bottles of the famous Islay malts — Ardbeg, Laphroaig and Caol Ila — have also seen price increases.
 Distilleries that have reserves of very old whisky, and are able to bring them to market, have seen prices for their older bottles go up.

-5. What should a new collector to be on the lookout for, and what should he take care to avoid?
+5. What should a new collector be on the lookout for, and take care to avoid?

 6. Are whiskies easy to store?